Ykillz/git_cheatsheet/ReadMe.md

 git commit -m "MESSAGE"
 ```
 -commits the stashed files to the repo, and adds the MESSAEGE that describd what was done

+## Other git things

+**.gitignore** is a file that tells git files/folder that are not to be a part of the repoditotry
+.(that is - ignored when ading/committing')